afiqasyrf/Brain-Tumor-Detection-AIPM-GROUP-H/PMP-PLAN/Z-COMPANY_ORGANIZATION.md

 **MUHAMMAD AIMAN BIN REDUAN**

 Responsiblity:
-1. Make decision on the car plate recognition technology needed
+1. Make a choice regarding the required car-plate recognition technology.
-2. Create the policy for the company to unsure a safe and secure development and production environment
+2. Create a policy for the business to ensure a secure environment for production and development.
-3. Communicate with all levels to make sure the ideas and project are able to be delivered
+3. Make sure to communicate at all levels to ensure that the project and the ideas can be completed.
-4. Manage the technical staff available in the company and seprate the task based on their expertise
+4. Manage the company's technical team and divide the work according to their areas of expertise